YDK-Solutions/ydk/README.md

 # Overview

 **ydk-gen** is a developer tool that can generate API's that are modeled in YANG.
-Currently, it generates language binding for Python and C++ with planned support for other language bindings in the future.
+Currently, it generates language binding for Python, Go and C++ with planned support for other language bindings in the future.

 Other tools and libraries are used to deliver `ydk-gen`'s functionality.
 In particular: